Pelham, New York: History

-In 1654, Thomas Pell bought the area within the present-day town from the Siwanoy Indians.
+In 1654, Thomas Pell bought the area within the present-day town from the Siwanoy Indians, establishing the vast Manor of Pelham.
+The Census of slaves, conducted in the Province of New York in 1755, listed 24 enslaved individuals in Pelham Manor.

 The Town of Pelham was part of Westchester County when it was established by the post-Revolution New York State legislature in 1788.
 It included all of City Island and present-day Pelham Bay Park east of the Hutchinson River.
 In 1889, the town was incorporated at its current boundaries.
 In 1891, the village of Pelham Manor incorporated.
 In 1896, the village of North Pelham and the village of Pelham incorporated.
 In 1975, the villages of North Pelham and Pelham merged, forming the present village of Pelham.

 The Village of Pelham and the Village of Pelham Manor share several services such as school and recreational activities.
 There is a grassroots movement to continue the consolidation of services in order to reduce taxes.
 Given the differences in debt levels, tax rates, population and tax base such a consolidation has been opposed by many Pelham Manor residents.
 Such a merger is unlikely under current conditions.

 For many years after 1916, Pelham was the headquarters of the Sanborn Map Company, which produced Sanborn maps.

 The Pelham Picture House was added to the National Register of Historic Places in 2010.

 The book, The Haunted History of Pelham, New York, documents the history of Pelham and the region, including ghost stories.